Best Integration Platforms for RevOps in 2026

 What's the difference between iPaaS and workflow automation?

-Workflow automation tools (Zapier, Make) handle simple trigger-action workflows between apps. iPaaS platforms (Workato, Tray.io) handle complex data transformations, bi-directional sync, error handling, and enterprise governance.
-If you need to sync 100K records between Salesforce and NetSuite with field mapping and conflict resolution, you need iPaaS.
+Workflow automation tools (Zapier, Make) handle simple trigger-action workflows between apps: a form submission triggers a Slack notification, a deal stage change updates a spreadsheet. iPaaS platforms (Workato, Tray.io) handle complex data transformations, bi-directional sync, error handling, and enterprise governance with audit trails.
+If you need to sync 100K records between Salesforce and NetSuite with field mapping, conflict resolution, and compliance logging, you need iPaaS.
 If you need a Slack notification when a deal closes, Zapier is fine.
+The price difference reflects this: Zapier starts at $19/month while Workato starts at $10K/year.

 How much do integration platforms cost?

-Embedded platforms (Merge, Paragon) start at $500-1,500/month.
-Enterprise iPaaS (Workato, Tray.io) starts at $10K+/year and scales to $100K+ for large deployments.
-Cyclr and Pandium are priced per connector or customer.
-Budget based on the number of integrations and data volume you need to manage.
+Embedded platforms (Merge, Paragon) start at $500-1,500/month and scale based on the number of connected customer accounts.
+Enterprise iPaaS (Workato, Tray.io) starts at $10K+/year and can scale to $100K+ for large deployments with dozens of connectors and high data volumes.
+Cyclr and Pandium are priced per connector or customer activation.
+Budget based on the number of integrations you need to maintain and the data volume flowing through them.
+For internal RevOps operations, Workato or Tray.io is the relevant choice.
+For customer-facing product integrations, evaluate Merge, Paragon, or Cyclr.

 When should RevOps invest in an integration platform vs. building custom?

-Build custom if you have 2-3 integrations that rarely change.
-Invest in a platform when you have 5+ integrations, when sync errors cause downstream problems weekly, or when your engineering team pushes back on integration maintenance requests.
-The platform pays for itself when integration maintenance exceeds 10 hours per month.
+Build custom if you have 2-3 integrations that rarely change and your engineering team has bandwidth to maintain them.
+Invest in a platform when you have 5+ integrations, when sync errors cause downstream data problems weekly, or when your engineering team pushes back on integration maintenance requests.
+The platform pays for itself when integration maintenance exceeds 10 hours per month across your team.
+Track the time your team spends debugging sync failures, fixing data mapping issues, and responding to integration outages.
+If that number is growing, a platform reduces it.

 What's Merge and how is it different from Workato?

-Merge provides a unified API for categories of integrations: one API call to access data from any CRM (Salesforce, HubSpot, Pipedrive), any HRIS (Workday, BambooHR), etc. It's built for SaaS companies that want to offer integrations to their customers.
-Workato is an enterprise automation platform for internal operations.
+Merge provides a unified API for categories of integrations: one API call to access data from any CRM (Salesforce, HubSpot, Pipedrive), any HRIS (Workday, BambooHR), etc. It's built for SaaS companies that want to offer customer-facing integrations without building each connector from scratch.
+Workato is an enterprise automation platform for internal operations: syncing your own CRM with your own billing system, automating your own data pipelines.
 Different use cases, different buyers.
+RevOps teams at SaaS companies might use both: Workato for internal operations and Merge for the integrations their product offers to customers.

 Get Weekly RevOps Intelligence